Benjamin144/Include-Me/README.md

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+If this section grows too long, you may want to split it off into a separate file and link to it from here. -->

 ## Testing - Write up

-## when using Gitpod
+## Gitpod set up

 To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type: